danielholgate/dataplex-catalog-connectors/managed-connectivity/snowflake-connector/README.md

 ```

 #### Output:
-The connector generates a metadata extract in JSONL format as described [in the documentation](https://cloud.google.com/dataplex/docs/import-metadata#metadata-import-file).
+The connector generates a metadata extract in JSONL format as described [in the documentation](https://cloud.google.com/dataplex/docs/import-metadata#metadata-import-file) and stores it in the GCS output bucket and folder defined above.
+A copy of the generated file will also be saved in the "output" folder in the local directory.

 A sample output from the Snowflake connector can be found [here](sample/)

+To import a metadata file run the Dataplex Import API as explained below in "Manually running a metadata import into Dataplex"

 ### Build a container and extract metadata with a Dataproc Serverless job: